adanlbenito/flexfx_kit/README.md

     }
     i2c_stop();
 }

-// The control task is called at a rate of 1000 Hz and should be used to implement audio CODEC
-// initialization/control, pot and switch sensing via I2C ADC's, handling of properties from USB
-// MIDI, and generation of properties to be consumed by the USB MIDI host and by the DSP threads.
-// The incoming USB property 'rcv_prop' is valid if its ID is non-zero.
-Outgoing USB and DSP props
-// will be sent out if their ID is non-zero - but they are only available for routing if their ID's
-// are zero (non-zero indicating that routing is still in progress).
-It's OK to use floating point
-// calculations here since this thread is not a real-time audio or DSP thread.

 void make_prop( int prop[6], int id, int val1, int val2, int val3, int val4, int val5 )
 {